lenra-io/lesta/README.md

 </div>

-This framework fully configurable and let use your own server or even page renderer.
+This framework is fully configurable and let you use your own server or even page renderer.
 To understand how to configure your project, look at the [configuration section](#configure-lesta).

 Look at the [framework section](#framework) to better understand how it works.